 Imagine the incredible tone out of a Fender® 1961-1962 Showman® amplifier (second channel) with its beautiful and sweet harmonic tremolo voice.
-Actually this has often been called THE tremolo,
+This has often been called THE tremolo,

 imitated by many throughout the years, but equal to none.
 The signal floats on the harmonic wave, moving up and down, alternating highs and lows.
 It can be compared with the effect of a rotating speaker in a Leslie system.

-This kind of tremolo has one great feature: when the melody is slow and intense it pushing its vibrating soul and the tone becomes really rich and deep, but if you change the mood and the sound becomes aggressive and loud the effect is
+This kind of tremolo has one great feature: it’s dynamic adaptability.
+When the melody is slow and intense it pushes its vibrating soul and the tone becomes especially rich and deep, but if you change the mood and the sound becomes

-almost absorbed and stands back, maintaining the full attack of the guitar.
-This allows extreme dynamics as the tremolo really follows the way of playing without interfering, but rather enhancing it.
+aggressive and loud, the effect is almost absorbed and stands back, maintaining the full attack of the guitar.
+In this mode, the extreme dynamics of the tremolo follow the style of playing and enhance the sound without interfering.

 In 1964 Fender® introduced the Blackface amplifiers series, gaining a cleaner and brighter sound compared to the Tweed/Brownface models.
 They used a different kind of tremolo, well known since the '50s,

 in which the signal is moved alternatively in and out, a sort of on/off feeling, resulting in a more efficient and audible effect.
 This functionality is also known as "amplitude modulation".

 This tremolo really stands out when needed and cuts through the mix easily and loudly.

 It is not as dynamic on the melody, but if used in a solo, for example, it really "frees up" the guitar sound, giving it depth and length.
 This is certainly a more common effect and it probably